SHagege/blackbox/README.md

 There's also more and more individuals trying to delete social media posts because they want to cover something they said at some point in time.

-Blackbox is a program that uses blockchain technology to put everything an individual do or say on social media on a permisionless blockchain.
+Blackbox put everything an individual do or say on social media on a permisionless blockchain built from scratch.
 Anyone can join and confirm through proof-of-work that someone said something at some point in time.
 It's censorship resistant, and act as a great surveillance tool for malicious individuals.